Meeting Ethel

 3D Landscape

-Sir William Hill was a deviation from my usual way of working.
-I wanted to spend time in the landscape first, to gain a deeper sense of the place before beginning the piece.
+Ethel number three, Sir William Hill, marked a departure from my usual way of working.
+I wanted to spend time in the landscape first, gaining a deeper sense of the place before beginning the piece.
 Being there shaped both the form of the work and my response to it.
-At the same time, I needed to develop a method that allowed me to carry the work on my own to the Ethel.
-This practical constraint led me to explore lighter materials and construction techniques, resulting in sculptures that were lightweight yet robust enough for the environment.

 Stanage Edge